aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

 ### Secondary Users
 -   **Parents:** Interested in monitoring their child's learning journey and academic progress as recorded by the local logging system.
 -   **Educational Content Creators/Experts:** Contributing their expertise to expand and refine the educational content database through the Community Editor.
--   **System Administrators:** Responsible for the technical deployment, maintenance, updates, and troubleshooting of the NEBedu system on local school or community center infrastructure.
+-   **System Administrators:** Responsible for the technical deployment, maintenance, updates, and troubleshooting of the Satya system on local school or community center infrastructure.

 ## ✨ Core Features

-The NEBedu system is architected around several key features designed to provide a comprehensive and effective learning ecosystem:
+The Satya system is architected around several key features designed to provide a comprehensive and effective learning ecosystem:

 ### 1. Student-Facing Features (CLI Learning Application)